A woman uses her digital wallet to make a purchase at a clothing boutique.

 If you find yourself relying on your credit card’s over-limit feature, it may be time to consider alternatives.
 There may be other ways to access the credit you need.

-• Request a credit limit increase: If you have a good credit score, a positive payment history, or have recently seen an increase in income, you may qualify for a credit increase.
-A higher credit limit can help improve credit utilization, too.
+• Request a credit limit increase: Do you have a good credit score, an excellent payment history, or a recent increase in income?
+If so, you may qualify for a credit increase.
+A higher credit limit might improve credit utilization, too.

-• Take out a personal loan: Personal loans generally have lower interest rates than credit cards, but you may need good credit for approval.
+• Take out a personal loan: In general, personal loans have lower interest rates than credit cards, but you may need good credit for approval.
 You can use a personal loan to consolidate your credit card debt in one place with one payment.
 It is best to check with the loan provider what types of debt you can consolidate.

 • Apply for a home equity loan: If you have equity in your home, you may want to consider applying for a home equity loan, which may have lower interest rates and less strict credit requirements.
 Like a personal loan, a home equity loan can help you consolidate debt, lower your total monthly payments, and even save on interest.